 A component of the PSU Title I plan under Section 1112(b)(2) of the ESSA requires public school units to describe how the PSU will identify and address, as required under State plans as described in section 1111(g)(1)(B), any disparities that result in low-income students and minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers.
-More information about the North Carolina State Equity Plan can be found on the Office of Federal Programs website.
+While no specific template is required, local staff may want to develop the local plan based on the template DPI used to develop the state plan to ensure equitable access to excellent educators (state-plan-ensure-equitable-access-excellent-educators).